 Aimée Brill is a facilitator, consultant, trainer, birth justice activist, and is the co-director of VBI.
 Through collaboration and partnership, her work has been devoted to creating equitable frameworks that uplift and center reproductive justice and human rights in childbirth.

-She has been practicing as a perinatal health professional providing local, national, and international advocacy, consultancy, mentorship, doula trainings, and education since 2003.
+She has been practicing as a perinatal health professional providing local, national, and international advocacy, consultancy, mentorship, community doula trainings, and education since 2003.
 Aimée facilitates workshops and provides consulting services for organizations and institutions committed to examining whiteness and implementing equitable models into their frameworks and partnerships.

-Last year, she co-authored and collaborated with Ancient Song Doula Services and Every Mother Counts, on a paper entitled: Advancing Birth Justice: Community-Based Doula Models of Care for Ending Racial Disparities which centers the vital role that community-based doula models need to have in order to ensure success with Medicaid reimbursement.
+Last year, she co-authored and collaborated with Ancient Song Doula Services and Every Mother Counts, on a paper entitled: Advancing Birth Justice: Community-Based Doula Models of Care for Ending Racial Disparities which focused on the vital role that community-based doula models need to have in order to ensure success with Medicaid reimbursement.

 Recently, during COVID-19 and in response to long overdue silence and complicity within the white birth community, she collaborated on developing Our White Work, an organizing alliance for white birth workers to take action and accountability against racial injustice and white supremacy.

 She has a love for liberation and for cultivation both with people and nature and lives with her partner and three children, two cats, and their new pandemic puppy, in western NJ.